backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Logging

-It is common for your plugins to be able to use the logger.
-This logger is bound to your plugin, so that you will get nice messages with the plugin ID referenced in the log lines.
+This service allows plugins to output logging information.
+There are actually two logger services: a root logger, and a plugin logger which is bound to individual plugins, so that you will get nice messages with the plugin ID referenced in the log lines.

 ### Using the service

-The following example shows how to get config in your `example` backend plugin and create a `warn` that will be printed nicely to the console.
+The following example shows how to get the logger in your `example` backend plugin and create a warning message that will be printed nicely to the console.

 ```ts
 import {